Opticcss/Opticcss.github.io/_posts/2021-07-01-Short Term Fourier Transformation (STFT) with Implementation.md

 \end{equation}
 $$

-​	Obviously, all these methods take in a bunch of time series and throw out a sequence of their global frequency property, act as a $\mathscr{X}\{\cdot\}$, which yields that the information in frequency domain is of no relation with their time domain counterparts.
+​	Obviously, all these methods take in a bunch of time series and throw out a sequence of their global frequency property, act as a $\mathscr{X}(\cdot)$, which yields that the information in frequency domain is of no relation with their time domain counterparts.
 The so called "instantaneous frequency" does not exists here.

 ## **2. Weird Idea with Multiple Frequency Components (Noisy), Short Term Fourier Transform (STFT)**